A Young Athlete's Breathing Problems Weren't Asthma. What Were They?

 "The images of the upper airway become a window into the brain in some cases," says Olin, whose team includes psychologists.
 "Unspoken frustration or harsh self-criticism are some of the emotions that, when corrected, seem to have a positive effect on the visual appearance of the throat."

 Olin often makes what he calls the "squeaky teeth" sound in the athlete's ear as a reminder that it's time to add resistance to the breath.
-He motivates them with messages like, "As you breathe in, feel the energy going down to your legs.
+He motivates them with messages such as, "As you breathe in, feel the energy going down to your legs.
 Then breathe out the pain."
 Another message he gives: "This is only a video game.
 This isn't you doing a good job or a bad job.
-If you have a goof, notice it, learn from it, and move on."
+If you have a goof, notice it, learn from it and move on."

-Reese says that riding the stationary bike in Olin's office, she was relieved to watch her vocal cords open and close on the screen and realize she had control.
-Olin's goal with patients is to teach them how to physically do the technique, psychologically approach the situation, and tactically apply the physical and the psychological while actually exercising.
+Reese says that while riding the stationary bike in Olin's office, she was relieved to watch her vocal cords open and close on the screen and realize she had control.
+Olin's goal with patients is to teach them how to do the technique physically, approach the situation psychologically, and apply the physical and the psychological tactically while actually exercising.

 Olin and his colleagues published a study in Journal of Voice in 2017 that tracked 61 athletes who learned the technique over 18 months.
 They found that 79% were able to apply the technique during intense exercise and 66% of them found the techniques effective.

-Another leading expert in the EILO field, Dr. James Hull, a respiratory physician at the

-Royal Brompton Hospital in London uses a similar technique with his patients.
+Another leading expert in the EILO field, James Hull, a respiratory physician at Royal Brompton Hospital in London, uses a similar technique with his patients.
 "The ability to use a technique to break the speed of airflow as you take the breath in during competition is a huge step forward to impacting the real problem with EILO," he says.
 Seventy percent of the patients Hull sees each week have been incorrectly treated solely for asthma but have EILO or a combination of EILO and asthma.

 Hull uses what he calls the "Hoover" technique, which is based on the same principles as Olin's.
 When you breathe in, you make a "V" sound by blocking the flow of the air with your teeth or lips, and then you breathe out with pursed lips.
 When you put it all together, it sounds like the word "Hoover."
 He finds that clients, even during intense exercise, can remember the word and timing of the actions, which roughly match the timing of breathing.